British Army during the First World War: Executions

 A death sentence had to be passed unanimously, and confirmed in writing by various officers as the verdict passed up the chain of command.
 A man's battalion and brigade commander tended to comment on his own record, but senior generals tended to be more concerned with the type of offence and the state of discipline in that unit.
-The Judge Advocate General at GHQ also checked the records for irregularities, before final confirmation (or otherwise) by the Commander-in-Chief of the relevant theatre.

-Of the 3,080 men sentenced to death, 346 men were actually executed, the vast majority of these (266) for desertion, the next largest reasons for execution being murder (37 — these men would probably have been hanged under civilian law at the time) and cowardice (18).
-Convictions for mutiny were rare — only one man was shot for the Etaples disturbances in 1917.
+The Judge Advocate General at GHQ also checked the records for irregularities, before final confirmation by the Commander-in-Chief of the relevant theatre.
+Of the 3,080 men sentenced to death, 346 men were actually executed, the vast majority (266) for desertion, the next largest reasons for execution being murder (37 — these men would probably have been hanged under civilian law at the time) and cowardice (18).
+Convictions for mutiny were rare—only one man was shot for the Etaples disturbances in 1917.
 Of the men shot, 91 were already under a previous suspended sentence, and nine under two sentences.
 Of the 91, 40 were already under a suspended death sentence, 38 of them for desertion, and one man had already been "sentenced to death" twice for desertion.